MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/content-delivery-networks.md

 We take great care to help ensure that we protect the data that runs your business.
 Customer-specific data stored in CDNs is encrypted both in transit and at rest, and is protected by the same file-level permissions as data not stored in a CDN.

-CDNs may have privacy and compliance standards that differ from the commitments outlined by the Office 365 Trust Center.
-Data cached through this service may not conform to the Microsoft Data Processing Terms (DPT), and may be outside of the Office 365 Trust Center compliance boundaries.
+CDN providers may have privacy and compliance standards that differ from the commitments outlined by the Office 365 Trust Center.
+Data cached through the CDN service may not conform to the Microsoft Data Processing Terms (DPT), and may be outside of the Office 365 Trust Center compliance boundaries.

 For in-depth information about privacy and data protection for Office 365 CDN providers, visit the following: